cloudfoundry-attic/bosh-lite/README.md

     $ bin/add-route
     ```

-#### Customizing the local VM IP
+### Customizing the Local VM IP

 The local VMs (virtualbox, vmware providers) will be accessible at `192.168.50.4`.
-To change this IP, uncomment the `private_network` line in the appropriate provider and change the IP address.
+You can optionally change this IP, uncomment the `private_network` line in the appropriate provider and change the IP address.

 ```
   config.vm.provider :virtualbox do |v, override|